sevkw/zoomcamp_de_project/week2_workflow_orchestration/README.md

 `-create_table_queries.py`: this is not the code file, but a variable I created to store the CREATE TABLE sql query, which would later be used in the `extract_s3_to_redshift.py`
 - `extract_to_aws.py`: this is the code that extracts the original data from the public source and store a copy of the exact source to s3 bucket.
 In actual practice, your company may have data generated from a source system.
 You should always make a copy of the original source data and save it (for backup purpose), and then run your transformation based on this copy.
 - `parameterized_extract_to_s3.py`: This is the `parameterized version` of `extract_to_aws.py` that demonstrate how you can avoid running the same flow for multiple times by parameterizing some critical variables into the flow code.
+- `extract_to_s3_parent_flow-deployment.yaml`: This is the deployment build file based on building the `parameterized_extract_to_s3.py` into a deployment by running `prefect deployment build -n` command.See more explanation on deployment below.
 - `extract_s3_to_redshift.py`: this is the code where the source data copy in the s3 is transformed and cleaned up, and then the cleaned-up version is saved to a transformed folder in the data warehouse (AWS Redshift).

 ## Creating a AWS Credentials Block in Prefect UI
 According to the prefect-aws documentation, an AWS Credentials Block has to be created.
 This can be done by a script or configured in the Prefect UI.
 I created mine via the UI, but you can follow the official documentation to create one using a script (see reference link in the Reference section).